chef/chef-web-docs/content/custom_resources.md

 cookbook.

-See /ctl_chef.html for more information about how to use the `chef` command-line tool that is packaged with ChefDK to build the chef-repo, plus related cookbook sub-directories.
+See /ctl_chef.html for more information about how to use the `chef` command-line tool that is packaged with Chef Workstation to build the chef-repo, plus related cookbook sub-directories.

 Objectives
 ----------